StefanEJonsson/osiris/README.md

 * Parameters
 * Output Pins

-Constants represent vectors that are not supposed to be changed after they are created.
+Constants represent vectors that cannot be changed after they are created.
 Variables on the other hand can be changed.
 When a variable is changed, all pins that depend on that variable are automatically updated.
-Parameters are also vectors that can change.
+Parameters also represent vectors that can change.
 But parameters are not supposed to be changed by the programmer.
 Instead, parameters are adjusted automatically by the machine learning algorithm (improver).

-Constants, variables and parameters are constructed almost the same way as ordinary vectors.
-If V is a vector space, the following lines can be used to construct constants, variables and parameters.
+Constants, variables and parameters are constructed almost the same way as vectors.
+If V is a vector space, the following lines show how constants, variables and parameters are constructed:

 * `val myConstant = V.constant.ones` - creates a constant containing only ones.
 * `val myVariable = V.variable.unit(i)` - creates a variable initialized with a vector containing a one at index i and zeros elsewhere.